mdmjsh/FPR/write_up.md

     [(3, "CDM"), (2, "XLC"), (1, "IVX")]
 2. Via a list comprehension, pass each tuple of this list to be converted (using `convertPostion` function), where `convertPostion` Implements the  L*N, LM, M, M + (d*L) L-H conversion pattern.
     -- e.g. ["C", "XX", "III"]
-3. Concatenate the resulting list of Strings together for the final output:
+3. Concatonate the resulting list of Strings together for the final output:
     -- e.g. "CXXIII"

 \begin{code}